rickballard/CoCache/intake/ideacards/session_250904/20250904_idea-card-contributor-merge-policy-for-cocivium.md

    - Can bots be trusted if governed by ethical constraints?

 ## Risks
-- Reputational damage if CoCivium is seen as breaking its “open to all” ethos by quietly de-ranking certain users.
+- Reputational damage if CoCivium™ is seen as breaking its “open to all” ethos by quietly de-ranking certain users.
 - Backlash from users denied merge rights without clear transparency.

 ## Status